105 Comments

 • Fireworks

-• Used clothes and shoes due to amount and value not considered for personal use
+• Used clothing and shoes due to amount and value not considered for personal use

 • Any beverage named “Pisco” not produced in Peru